Skip to content

 Understanding Production Discrepancies When Rebuilding Remote Designs

-When moving a project from one remote design platform to another (such as rebuilding an Aurora design within Scanifly Remote or Scanifly On-site), it is common to see variations in the final production estimates.
+When moving a project from one remote design software to another (such as rebuilding an Aurora design within Scanifly Remote or Scanifly On-site), it is common to see variations in production estimates in kWh, capacity, shading values (ie TSRF) and offset.
+Naturally, you may ask, “which software is more accurate”?

 The Reality of Remote Data: Manual Modeling & Layers

-Remote design is a powerful starting point, but it relies on an interpretation of the property.
+A remote design uses non-real-time, offsite data (such as satellite or aerial imagery) to design a solar array.
+It’s a strong starting point, but still an interpretation of the property.
 Because no one has visited the physical site yet to collect the most updated, accurate information, remote tools require a designer to manually construct the scene.

 When rebuilding a design, variations happen because:

-- Manual Scene Recreation: A designer must manually place shading obstructions, trees, and roof features based on their individual interpretation of the site.
-Two different designers might model the exact same tree with slightly different heights or canopy densities.
+• Manual Scene Recreation: A designer must manually place shading obstructions, trees, and roof sizes based on their individual interpretation of the site.
+For example, two different designers might model the exact same tree with slightly different heights or canopy densities.
+Another common example might be how designers model subtle nuances in roof mounting planes, such as dormer sizing, crickets behind chimneys or nearby homes and structures, which ultimately affects the size of roofs and space for panels to fit.

-- Conflicting Data Layers: Remote platforms pull from various 2D imagery and 3D LiDAR layers.
+• Conflicting Data Layers: Remote platforms pull from various 2D imagery and 3D LiDAR layers.
 Depending on when those layers were captured or how a software engine processes them, minor structural differences can occur.
+This can be a different process for each organization, including which date or season Nearmap file is pulled, which LiDAR files are available, and if you refer to a LiDAR layer from NOAA, another US government agency, or Google3D.

-Note: Ultimately, remote design is an estimate of a simulated environment.
-True precision is unlocked once high-resolution, on-site drone data or manual measurments are captured.
+Note: Ultimately, a remote design is an estimate of a simulated environment.
+True precision is unlocked once high-resolution, on-site drone data or manual measurements are captured.
+The Solmetric SunEye and Pathfinder, frequent tools used in solar’s early days, also provided that onsite precision.

 The +/-5% Rule: When Should You Investigate?

-- Beyond +/-5%: If the discrepancy is greater than 5% (higher or lower), it is worth diving into the data to spot the difference or reaching out to our team for an audit.
+• Beyond +/-5%: If the discrepancy is greater than 5% (higher or lower), it is worth diving into the data and requesting an audit from our team.

 The "Spot the Difference" Audit Checklist